October 22, 2025 (5mo ago) — last updated March 12, 2026 (1mo ago)

 Law 12: The Law of Gender

-While these laws sound spiritual, they echo ideas from science and philosophy.
-The historical roots trace back to early Hermetic teachings and later modern interpretations that bridge inner experience and outer reality.13
+While these laws may sound spiritual, they echo ideas from science and philosophy and draw on historical Hermetic teachings4.

 Common Questions About the 12 Universal Laws